Bede: Sources

 The monastery at Wearmouth-Jarrow had an excellent library.
 Both Benedict Biscop and Ceolfrith had acquired books from the Continent, and in Bede's day the monastery was a renowned centre of learning.
 It has been estimated that there were about 200 books in the monastic library.

-For the period prior to Augustine's arrival in 597, Bede drew on earlier writers, including Solinus.
+For the period prior to Augustine's arrival in 597, Bede drew on earlier writers, including Gaius Julius Solinus.
 He had access to two works of Eusebius: the Historia Ecclesiastica, and also the Chronicon, though he had neither in the original Greek; instead he had a Latin translation of the Historia, by Rufinus, and Jerome's translation of the Chronicon.
 He also knew Orosius's Adversus Paganus, and Gregory of Tours' Historia Francorum, both Christian histories, as well as the work of Eutropius, a pagan historian.
-He used Constantius's Life of Germanus as a source for Germanus's visits to Britain.
+He used Constantius of Lyon's Life of Germanus as a source for Germanus of Auxerre's visits to Britain.

 Bede's account of the Anglo-Saxon settlement of Britain is drawn largely from Gildas's De Excidio et Conquestu Britanniae.
-Bede would also have been familiar with more recent accounts such as Stephen of Ripon's Life of Wilfrid, and anonymous Life of Gregory the Great and Life of Cuthbert.
+Bede would also have been familiar with more recent accounts such as Stephen of Ripon's Life of Wilfrid, and the anonymously written Life of Gregory the Great and Life of Cuthbert.
 He also drew on Josephus's Antiquities, and the works of Cassiodorus, and there was a copy of the Liber Pontificalis in Bede's monastery.
 Bede quotes from several classical authors, including Cicero, Plautus, and Terence, but he may have had access to their work via a Latin grammar rather than directly.
 However, it is clear he was familiar with the works of Virgil and with Pliny the Elder's Natural History, and his monastery also owned copies of the works of Dionysius Exiguus.